mmettler21/political_analysis/README.md

 ## Year analysis

 Then, we took another direction, and we plotted the topic related quotations for each journal by year.
 The results are shown in the plot below. <br>
-As before, one can see that except for climate change, Fox News quotes more the chosen topics.
+As before, one can see that except for <b> climate change </b>, Fox News quotes more the chosen topics.
 Furthermore, even if the peaks for Fox News are higher than the ones from New York Times, it can be noticed that the peaks coincide.
 This means that probably an important event happened at that time and both newspapers wrote about it. <br>
 The increase in Fox News quotations about immigration seem to happen during the period where Donald Trump was president and decided to construct the wall between the US and Mexico, with a decrease in 2019 when Biden took the presidency.
 The peak of quotes for abortion in 2019 is maybe due to the House Bill 314 and the Alabama abortion ban that happened on May 15, 2019, which imposed a near-total ban on abortion in the state starting in November 2019.
 Moreover, the peaks are usually much higher for Fox News compared to NYT, for example when looking at immigration or abortion graphs.
 Another evidence shown by these plots is that the differences in quotations talking about terrorism and religion between both media are one of the greatest and are almost constant.